-“Through our multi-year partnership with Angus Australia, we are proud to partner with Angus Australia members protect their genetic investments through adequate insurance,” Mrs Thomas said.
+“Through our multi-year Strategic Alliance with Angus Australia, we are proud to partner with Angus Australia members protect their genetic investments through adequate insurance,” Mrs Thomas said.

 “The ability to act in our clients’ best interests has been key to our rapid growth in Australia.”

-The Cowans work closely with their local Achmea Risk Specialist, Steve Field, who said adequate stud stock insurance was a critical part of risk management.
+The Cowans work closely with their local Achmea Farm Insurance Specialist, Steve Field, who said adequate stud stock insurance was a critical part of risk management.